Parlor palms have a long history as houseplants – and not without reason.

 However, male and female flowers are produced on separate plants, so if you’re hoping to grow your own supply of seeds, you’ll need to obtain plants of both sexes.
 If your houseplant is actually a clump of several individuals, you may have both genders available already!

-Parlor palms are part of the Arecaceae or palm family, meaning these houseplants are relatives of the loftier coconut trees, date palms, and palmetto trees.
+Parlor palms are part of the Arecaceae or palm family, meaning these houseplants are relatives of the loftier palm trees to include coconut trees, date palms, and palmetto trees.

 Within this larger family, the subject of our article belongs to the genus Chamaedorea, which is made up entirely of understory palm trees.